modernmt/modernmt/README.md

 To achieve our goals we need a better MT technology that is able to extract more from data, adapt to context and be easy to deploy.
 We know that the challenge is big, but the reward is potentially so big that we think it is worth trying hard.

 ## About ModernMT
-ModernMT is a context-aware, incremental and distributed general purpose Neural Machine Translation technology based on **Tensorflow Transformer model**.
+ModernMT is a context-aware, incremental and distributed general purpose Neural Machine Translation technology based on **Fairseq Transformer model**.
 ModernMT is:
 - Easy to use and scale with respect to domains, data, and users.
 - Trained by pooling all available projects/customers data and translation memories in one folder.
 - Queried by providing the sentence to be translated and optionally some context text.

 ModernMT goal is to deliver the quality of multiple custom engines by adapting on the fly to the provided context.

-You can find more information on: http://www.modernmt.eu
+You can find more information on: http://www.modernmt.eu/

 ## Your first translation with ModernMT